 • More expensive than cedar by 20–30%.

-Best for: Coastal San Diego (Encinitas, Carlsbad, La Jolla), premium residential work, property-line fences visible from the street, taller fences (7–8 ft).
+Best for: Coastal San Diego (Encinitas, Carlsbad, La Jolla, Oceanside, Coronado), premium residential work, property-line fences visible from the street, taller fences (7–8 ft).

 Pressure-treated pine